-Any staff member who is taking prescribed or over-the-counter medications will be responsible for consulting the prescribing physician and/or pharmacist to ascertain whether the medication may interfere with the safe performance of his/her job.
-If the use of a medication could compromise the safety of the staff member, other staff members, students or the public, it is the staff member’s responsibility to use appropriate personnel procedures (e.g., use leave, request change of duty, or notify his/her supervisor of potential side effects) to avoid unsafe workplace practices.
-If a staff member notifies his/her supervisor that the use of medication could compromise the safe performance of his/her job, the supervisor, in conjunction with
+Any staff member who is taking prescribed or over-the-counter medications will be responsible for consulting the prescribing physician and/or pharmacist to ascertain whether the medication may interfere with the safe performance of their job.
+If the use of a medication could compromise the safety of the staff member, other staff members, students or the public, it is the staff member’s responsibility to use appropriate personnel procedures (e.g., use leave, request change of duty, or notify their supervisor of potential side effects) to avoid unsafe workplace practices.
+If a staff member notifies their supervisor that the use of medication could compromise the safe performance of their job, the supervisor, in conjunction with

 Human Resources, then will determine whether the staff member can remain at work and whether any work restrictions will be necessary.

-As a condition of employment, each employee shall notify his or her supervisor of a conviction under any criminal drug statute violation occurring in the Workplace, as defined above.
+As a condition of employment, each employee shall notify their supervisor of a conviction under any criminal drug statute violation occurring in the Workplace, as defined above.
 Such notification shall be provided no later than 5 days after such conviction.
 The District shall inform the Department of Labor within ten days of such conviction, regardless of the source of the information.